U.S. oil CEO Hamm goes out on a limb, scraps hedges

 “My expectation is that Continental’s investors will rue this decision because it changes the firm’s business,” he said.
 “Hedging provides an assured cash flow.
 By dropping the hedges the firm is gambling that prices go up.
 If they go down Continental will go bust.”

-Other analysts, however, said the company has a strong balance sheet and can weather the downdraft.
-(Reporting By Ernest Scheyder in Williston, and Jonathan Leff and Jessica Resnick-Ault in New York; Writing by Terry Wade; Editing by Tom Hogue)
+Reporting by Ernest Scheyder in Williston, and Jonathan Leff and Jessica Resnick-Ault in New York; Writing by Terry Wade; Editing by Tom Hogue